rylauq-solutions/PhanTask/phantask-backend/README.md

 ------
 "Password changed successfully"

-Use Case 4: Create Student Account
+Use Case 4: Create Account
 -----------------------------------
 Title: Admin creates a new student account with a temporary password.